aws-samples/aws2tf/README.md

 ./aws2tf.sh -s <stack set name>
 ```

-**Please PR any resources you see in the `unprocessed.txt` file and they'll get added to the stack processor**
+*Please open an issue for any resources you see in the `unprocessed.txt` to help prioritize development*

 Or simply check back after some time to see if they are listed below.